 Numbers don’t lie: text messaging works well for marketing purposes.
 Not only that, but many people are starting to prefer being contacted by businesses via their phones (and especially texting) than other lines of communication.
 So, why not to benefit from such simple yet powerful strategy like text message marketing?

 Ready to build your customer base and grow your business?
-Check out our full list of Marketing Software and use the Product Selection Tool to find your perfect software fit.
+Check out our full list of Marketing Software and use the software category page to find your perfect software fit.
 Or call one of our TechnologyAdvisors today to schedule your free 5-minute tech assessment.

 Alexa Lemzy is the customer support manager at business SMS software company TextMagic.
 She loves working with customers and ensuring they achieve their ambitious business goals by using mobile messaging.